krieg2/Barber-Shop-Scheduler/README.md

 Payments are processed by [Stripe.js](https://stripe.com).
 Customers are able to pay for appointments in advance.

 The application is a **Node.js Express** server hosted on **Heroku**.
-The database on the back end is MySQL used with the Sequelize ORM.
+The database on the back-end is MySQL used with the Sequelize ORM.